aberrier/kurby/README.md

 #### And that's it !

-You can also use `python kurby.py --help` to get more information on the different commands
+You can also use `kurby --help` to get more information on the different commands
-## Preinstallation

 ## Installation
 ```bash
 pip install kurby
 kurby --help
 ```

+## Installation on Windows
+- Right click on the `install.bat` and run it as an **Administrator**, this will install [Chocolatey](https://chocolatey.org/) who will manage the python installation
+- Once the installation is finished, and you're asked to press a key, open a new terminal (`Win + R` > `cmd` )
+- You can now start using Kurby with `kurby --help`

+## Installation on Android without root needed
+- Install [Termux](https://play.google.com/store/apps/details?id=com.termux) on your Android phone
+- In Termux, run this command to allow access to storage: `termux-setup-storage`, and tap allow
+- Next, run the follow command `pkg install git python`
+- Then `pip3 install kurby`
+- You're done !
+You can download animes on your phone like so `kurby download --d ~/storage/shared`

+##### *Thanks to [6b86b3ac03c167320d93](https://www.reddit.com/user/6b86b3ac03c167320d93/) for this tutorial*

 ## Installation from sources
 ### Create your virtual environment (optional)
 ````bash